hei-school/hei-admin-api/README.md

 Thanks for checking out the [HEI-Admin](https://github.com/hei-school/hei-admin-api/releases).

-We also implement some endpoints like [COURSE,PLACE,EVENT and EVENT_PARTICIPANT](https://github.com/Ranomenjanahary/hei-admin-api).
+We also implement some endpoints in the backend like [COURSE,PLACE,EVENT and EVENT_PARTICIPANT] (https://github.com/Reichmann/hei-admin-api)

+REQUIREMENTS:

+To be able to work on this project, we use:

+    ----> maven installed locally
+    ----> gradle
+    ----> jdk with java_home configuration
+    ----> postgresql or mongoDB

+We also used some tools in the front-end like:

+    ----> A react typescript application that contains a login/password for teachers and administrators
+    ----> AWS Rekognition for facial presence
+    ----> App-face that takes a picture and compares it in the database

 If you have a suggestion
-that would make this better, please fork the repo and create a pull request or simply open an issue with the tag "enhancement".
+to improve this system, please fork the repo and create a pull request. or simply open an issue with the "enhancement" tag.

 Don't forget to give the project a star!
 Thanks again!
-Now go create something AMAZING! :D
+Now go and create something INCREDIBLE! :D

+NB: We are working together in this project,
+But if one of us push his part, there is always conflict because of the version of the gradle So, we choose to take one person to push the work